guming/browserOnly/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Introduction to BrowserBee
+# Introduction to BrowserOnly

-Welcome to the BrowserBee documentation!
-This guide will help you understand what BrowserBee is, how to install it, and how to use it effectively.
+Welcome to the BrowserOnly documentation!
+This guide will help you understand what BrowserOnly is, how to install it, and how to use it effectively.

-## What is BrowserBee?
+## What is BrowserOnly?

-BrowserBee is a privacy-first open source Chrome extension that lets you control your browser using natural language.
+BrowserOnly is a privacy-first open source Chrome extension that lets you control your browser using natural language.
 It combines the power of an LLM for instruction parsing and Playwright for robust browser automation.

-Since BrowserBee runs entirely within your browser (with the exception of the LLM), it can interact with logged-in websites, like your social media accounts or email, without compromising security or requiring backend infrastructure.
+Since BrowserOnly runs entirely within your browser (with the exception of the LLM), it can interact with logged-in websites, like your social media accounts or email, without compromising security or requiring backend infrastructure.
 This makes it more convenient for personal use than other "browser use" type products out there.

 ## Key Features